Overview

 Tubal Reversal vs. IVF

 The choice between tubal reversal and IVF depends on individual circumstances.
-Tubal reversal may be preferred when:
+IVF should be considered in every counselling discussion because it bypasses the fallopian tubes entirely.

 - Multiple pregnancies are desired (each cycle provides an opportunity to conceive naturally)